Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Removed fields: `currencies_impacted`, `currency_pairs`

 Model behavior:
-- The AI prompt requests a strict JSON-only reply to avoid ambiguity:
+- The AI prompt requests a strict JSON-only reply to avoid ambiguity, and instructs the model to use live internet search to validate context:
   ```json
   {
     "effect": "bullish|bearish|neutral",